-For years, the Asthma and Allergy Foundation of America (AAFA) has declared May to be “National Asthma and Allergy Awareness Month,” providing an opportunity to educate patients, families, caregivers and health care providers about the unique needs of those living with asthma and allergies.
+For years, the Asthma and Allergy Foundation of America (AAFA) has declared May National Asthma and Allergy Awareness Month, which offers the perfect opportunity to educate patients, families, caregivers, and health care providers about the unique needs of those living with asthma and allergies.

-To mark the awareness month, we’re providing some advice and resources to help EMS responders better understand the unique airway complications suffered by asthmatics, and the safest and most effective ways to perform airway management on asthmatic patients.
+To mark the awareness month, we’re providing some advice and resources to help EMS responders better understand the unique airway complications suffered by asthmatics and the safest and most effective ways to perform airway management on asthmatic patients.

 Most asthma deaths are preventable with the right emergency care.
 Knowing what signs and symptoms to look for is the first step in identifying asthma and implementing a proactive treatment plan.